Jack & Bobby

 Jack & Bobby is an American drama television series created by Greg Berlanti, Vanessa Taylor, Steven A. Cohen, and Brad Meltzer.
 It aired on The WB from September 12, 2004, to May 11, 2005.
-The series’ title is a reference to real-life political brothers John and Robert Kennedy.
+The series' title is a reference to real-life political brothers John and Robert Kennedy.

-The series starred Matt Long and Logan Lerman as Jack and Bobby McCallister, respectively; two teenage brothers in Missouri of whom one would become the president of the United States from 2041 to 2049.
+The series stars Matt Long and Logan Lerman as Jack and Bobby McCallister, respectively; two teenage brothers in Missouri of whom one would become the president of the United States from 2041 to 2049.
 The series also starred Christine Lahti as their mother, a college professor, as well as Jessica Paré, John Slattery, Edwin Hodge, Keri Lynn Pratt, and Bradley Cooper.
 Episodes would generally focus on the boys' family and school lives, with flash-forwards of a documentary about President McCallister used as a framing device.

 While it received critical acclaim, Jack & Bobby struggled from low ratings on the network and was cancelled on May 17, 2005.